RadioactivePotato/Bookmarklet/README.md

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-ComicSanify.js: Change the font to Comic Sans
+ComicSansify.js: Change the font to Comic Sans

 MinceraftEverywhere.js: Minceraft Everywhere

 CursorCoord.js: Show the coordinate of the cursor on the search bar

+Spinning.js: Make the webpage spin (Works on most site)